Terrier-Tech/tuff-sortable/README.md

 As demonstrated above, the sortable elements can still emit standard `click` events, which will only occur when the sorting _doesn't_ happen during the same interaction.

+### Styling

+This plugin does not provide any styling out of the box.
+It is up to the caller to implement rules for the following classes:

+**.tuff-sortable-dragging**: Gets added to the drag target when the dragging is in-progress.

+**.tuff-sortable-drop-cursor**: An element with this classes gets added to the drop zone and absolutely positioned to the location of the potential drop.
+Add a background to make it visible.

+**.tuff-sortable-possible-drop-zone**: Gets added to all possible drop zones when the dragging begins.

+**.tuff-sortable-active-drop-zone**: Gets added to a drop zone when the target is inside of it.

+**.tuff-sortable-in-progress**: Gets added to the `body` when the dragging is in-progress.

 ## Development